Hampton Park Secondary College performs a different school production every second year.

 Debating is an excellent way to develop your skills and confidence in public speaking, and is a great preparation for future careers such as in Law and other professions were communication skills are paramount.

-We have a very committed group of junior and senior team debaters who meet regularly very Wednesday in the FLS to plan for their debates with the help of teachers and student leaders.
+We have a very committed group of senior students who meet regularly to prepare as team for debates.
 The topics can be seen or secret.
 For secret topics, teams arrive one hour earlier, in which time they prepare for the debate with their team and two other people who are not teachers or parents.

 Camps and Extra Curricular Activities